3M (NYSE:MMM) Trading Up 0.2%

-MMM has been the topic of several recent research reports.
-Citigroup cut their target price on shares of 3M from $117.00 to $104.00 and set a “neutral” rating on the stock in a research report on Wednesday, January 24th.
-Mizuho lowered their price objective on shares of 3M from $120.00 to $105.00 and set a “neutral” rating for the company in a research note on Wednesday, January 24th.
-Royal Bank of Canada lowered their price objective on shares of 3M from $85.00 to $84.00 and set an “underperform” rating for the company in a research note on Thursday, March 7th.
-Wells Fargo & Company lowered their price objective on shares of 3M from $112.00 to $105.00 and set an “equal weight” rating for the company in a research note on Wednesday, January 24th.
-Finally, Barclays upgraded shares of 3M from an “underweight” rating to an “equal weight” rating and lifted their price objective for the company from $98.00 to $107.00 in a research note on Monday, December 4th.
-One investment analyst has rated the stock with a sell rating, nine have assigned a hold rating and one has issued a buy rating to the company.
-According to data from MarketBeat.com, 3M presently has a consensus rating of “Hold” and a consensus price target of $105.70.
+Several research firms recently issued reports on MMM.
+Wells Fargo & Company reduced their target price on shares of 3M from $112.00 to $105.00 and set an “equal weight” rating for the company in a report on Wednesday, January 24th.
+Citigroup lowered their target price on 3M from $117.00 to $104.00 and set a “neutral” rating for the company in a research report on Wednesday, January 24th.
+Royal Bank of Canada reiterated an “underperform” rating and set a $84.00 target price on shares of 3M in a research report on Wednesday.
+Mizuho lowered their target price on 3M from $120.00 to $105.00 and set a “neutral” rating for the company in a research report on Wednesday, January 24th.
+Finally, Barclays upgraded 3M from an “equal weight” rating to an “overweight” rating and increased their target price for the company from $111.00 to $126.00 in a research report on Tuesday.
+One investment analyst has rated the stock with a sell rating, eight have given a hold rating and two have issued a buy rating to the company’s stock.
+Based on data from MarketBeat, 3M has a consensus rating of “Hold” and a consensus target price of $107.60.

 3M (NYSE:MMM – Get Free Report) last posted its quarterly earnings data on Tuesday, January 23rd.
-The conglomerate reported $2.42 EPS for the quarter, beating analysts’ consensus estimates of $2.31 by $0.11.
+The conglomerate reported $2.42 EPS for the quarter, beating the consensus estimate of $2.31 by $0.11.
 3M had a positive return on equity of 62.45% and a negative net margin of 21.40%.
-The business had revenue of $8.01 billion during the quarter, compared to analysts’ expectations of $7.69 billion.
-During the same period in the previous year, the business earned $2.28 earnings per share.
-The business’s revenue was down 1.1% compared to the same quarter last year.
-As a group, equities analysts expect that 3M will post 9.82 earnings per share for the current year.
+The firm had revenue of $8.01 billion during the quarter, compared to the consensus estimate of $7.69 billion.
+During the same period in the prior year, the company earned $2.28 EPS.
+The firm’s revenue was down 1.1% compared to the same quarter last year.
+On average, research analysts predict that 3M will post 9.77 EPS for the current fiscal year.

 3M Increases Dividend

 The business also recently announced a quarterly dividend, which was paid on Tuesday, March 12th.
-Shareholders of record on Friday, February 16th were issued a $1.51 dividend.
-This is a boost from 3M’s previous quarterly dividend of $1.50.
-This represents a $6.04 annualized dividend and a yield of 5.73%.
+Shareholders of record on Friday, February 16th were paid a $1.51 dividend.
 The ex-dividend date was Thursday, February 15th.
-3M’s dividend payout ratio is presently -47.82%.
+This is an increase from 3M’s previous quarterly dividend of $1.50.
+This represents a $6.04 dividend on an annualized basis and a dividend yield of 5.57%.
+3M’s dividend payout ratio (DPR) is -47.82%.

-In other 3M news, insider Rodriguez Beatriz Karin Chavez sold 426 shares of the stock in a transaction dated Wednesday, February 14th.
-The stock was sold at an average price of $92.32, for a total value of $39,328.32.
-Following the sale, the insider now owns 3,966 shares of the company’s stock, valued at approximately $366,141.12.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
-Corporate insiders own 0.34% of the company’s stock.
+In other news, insider Rodriguez Beatriz Karin Chavez sold 426 shares of the stock in a transaction on Wednesday, February 14th.
+The stock was sold at an average price of $92.32, for a total transaction of $39,328.32.
+Following the completion of the transaction, the insider now directly owns 3,966 shares in the company, valued at approximately $366,141.12.
+The transaction was disclosed in a document filed with the SEC, which is accessible through the SEC website.
+Company insiders own 0.34% of the company’s stock.

 Hedge Funds Weigh In On 3M